ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 	For example, if the exposure is a one-time event with persistant effects, it can be defined as a dichotomous exposure.
-However, if the exposure is smoking as a risk for diabetes, a continuous exposure defined with units of person-time such as pack years per individual will likely be more suitable.
+However, if the exposure is smoking as a risk for lung cancer, a continuous exposure defined with units of person-time such as pack years per individual will likely be more suitable.

 As our models will typically use GBD estimates, some of the other typically